mayfrost/guides/X.md

 `xset q`

 __STEP 1__: Create a font directory with font files and index files.
-* If there are scalable fonts you might first need to correctly name them index first:
+* If there are scalable fonts you might first need to correctly name them first:
 `mkfontscale ~/.fonts`
 * To properly create a font index file:
 `mkfontdir ~/.fonts`